Add to your Claude Code skills

 | 401 Unauthorized (mid-session, unexpectedly) | The on-disk token at ~/.clawdcursor/token was rotated by another clawdcursor process. clawdcursor stop && clawdcursor agent --no-llm to start the HTTP MCP surface fresh without AI setup or scheduled tasks, then re-read the token. |

 | Empty a11y tree on a native-looking app | It's probably Electron or WebView2 - olk (New Outlook), Teams, Discord, Slack, VS Code, Notion, Obsidian all render inside Chromium.
-Call system({"action":"detect_webview"}) to confirm + get a relaunch-with-CDP hint.
-Once relaunched with --remote-debugging-port=9222, attach via browser({"action":"connect"}) and you get the full DOM. |
+Call system({"action":"detect_webview"}) to confirm, then system({"action":"relaunch_with_cdp"}) to restart it on the debugging port clawdcursor expects (don't hand-pick a port — connect looks on a fixed port and a manual --remote-debugging-port will mismatch).
+Then attach via browser({"action":"connect"}) and you get the full DOM. |

 | Empty a11y tree on a truly custom-canvas app | Real canvas apps (Paint, Figma, games).
 Escalate to computer({"action":"screenshot"}) + coord clicks, or system({"action":"ocr"}) to read visible text with bounds. |